SoDehghan/SelfCCL/README.md

-## SelfCCL: Curriculum Contrastive Learning by Transferring Self-taught Knowledge for Fine-Tuning BERT
-This repository contains the code, pre-trained models and training data for our paper.
+## This repository contains the code, pre-trained models and training data for our paper.

-## SelfCCL chekpoints
+## chekpoints
 Our released models are listed as follows:

 "SoDehghan/selfccl-bert-base-uncased"